joshpman/fileServer/README.md

-C TCP/IP Server and Client for File Transfer
+C TCP/IP Server and Client for File Transfer for Unix Based Systems

 Works inside of the Servers current directory in the ./files subdirectory -- Will create this directory if it doesn't exist